kragorg/dng/chapters/2025-11-08 — Dungeons and Gardens.md

 Startled, Pepe scrambles back, trips, and falls over the threshold into the room.

-“By Kord’s broken shield,” Kragor roars.
+Seeing the blunder from his vantage point in the forge doorway, Kragor roars, “By Kord’s broken shield!”

 As the flesh golem reaches him, Doctor Pepe expertly regains his footing.
 He darts and slashes, but the monster hardly notices.
-He bolts back into the hallway as arrows and javelins sink into its hide, mere annoyances.
+He bolts back into the hallway as his companions’ arrows and javelins sink into the creature’s hide, mere annoyances.

 A fist the size of a small boulder comes down.
 The rogue’s ribs give way with a sound like snapping branches.
 A second blow hammers the air from his lungs, and he collapses, a broken marionette.

 “Doctor Pepe!”
 Elara’s cry is a razor’s edge.
 Her arrow slams into the golem’s chest, followed by a single, piercing note—_“Encore!”_—a command to the flesh.
 The healing light is a violent shock, forcing his heart to thunder, his lungs to gasp.

 Scarlet’s hand shoots forward, cupping a perfect flame.
-She casts it.
+She throws it.
 The fire splashes across the golem’s face, a liquid, noiseless incandescence.
 The creature recoils as though doused in acid, its stitched features a mask of primal horror.

 Halite, stunned for a half-second, throws a trident.
 It flies wide.
 “Blast!”
 A second follows, striking the golem’s leg with enough force to topple it.
 The behemoth crashes to the floor, prone and flailing.